 KW: What came after your internship?

-Jonathan: I moved back to England for six months to work on a business with my friend – JDG Sport – but I’d met a girl (classic) and moved back to Peru again to give that a try.
+Jonathan: I moved back to England for six months to work on a business with my friend but soon moved back to Peru.

-On moving back I set up my own company where we partnered with a few marketing agencies to create content.
-I did this for about five years before Knapton Wright and for a time I had about 10 freelancers writing in five different languages, producing around 300 articles a month for some huge brands as SEO link building (when it was quantity over quality).
+On moving back I set up my own company where I partnered with a few marketing agencies to create content.
+I did this for about five years before Knapton Wright and for a time I had about 10 freelancers writing in five different languages, producing around 300 articles a month for some huge brands for SEO link building.

 KW: Was it difficult to run this from Peru?